 The reason why I prefer Google is because Google traffic is very valuable in terms of affiliate sales.

 People who come to your blog from Google are more likely to buy something than people who come from Pinterest or Facebook.

 So if you write a post that ranks high in Google you can make a lot of money from your affiliate links.

 Once you’ve found a problem you want to create a post about, think of some products (or services) that can help them solve that problem.

-If you’re struggling to find products to promote I’d highly recommend checking out this MASSIVE list of 3,000 different affiliate programs to join.
+If you’re struggling to find products to promote I’d highly recommend checking out this masterlist with over 600 different ones to join.

 You have your keyword and the products to talk about, now it’s time to write the post.

 Types of posts that work really well with affiliate products

 - tutorials (using the products/service you’re an affiliate for)

 - X vs Y (a post where you compare two popular products that are similar)